Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `vpnClientRevokedCertificates`

-The revoked VPN Client certificates for the configuration.
+The revoked VPN Client certificate thumbprints for the configuration.

 - Required: No
 - Type: array